 Get social with our official Georgia social media accounts.

-The Tybee Lighthouse has been guiding safe entrance into the Savannah River for over 270 years.
-The Light Station is one of America's most intact.
+The Tybee Island Light Station has been guiding mariners safe entrance into the Savannah River for more than 270 years.

 Trails wind through maritime forest and past salt marsh at Skidaway Island State Park.

 Cumberland Island is home to pristine maritime forests, undeveloped beaches, wide marshes and feral horses.

 St. Simons Island Pier is a great location for an evening stroll after dinner in downtown St. Simons Island.

 The Sidney Lanier Bridge, Georgia’s tallest cable-stayed suspension bridge, provides easy access to the Golden Isles from Interstate 95.